AlexJS6/AutoHotKey/README.md

 Nobody did it, so I did.
 I won't really use it, it was just for the fun of learning something new.
 To make this I took my Sunday and learned AutoHotKey and what are the different possibilities of it.
-I just scratched the surface but it was very interesting, fun and I can impressively facilitate my everyday's life with what I learned.
+I just scratched the surface,
+but it was very interesting, fun and I can impressively facilitate my everyday's life with what I learned.
 To use it, read the instructions below.

 ## Instructions: